apdcode/RepData_PeerAssessment1/PA1_template.md

 ggsave(filename = "Histogram Number of Steps no missing values.pdf", plot = h1)
 ```

-There are a total of 2304 missing values in the original dataset,
+There are a total of 2304 missing values in the original data set,
 all of which are missing observations for steps for given dates and intervals.

-The sum of steps added to the original dataset is 85128.
+The sum of steps added to the original data set is 85128.
 Below is a histogram showing the distribution of steps after missing values have been imputed.

 ```r